mwiraszka/LondonChessClub/README.md

 v1.6.5-beta - December 16th, 2023
 </summary>

+- 🚀 Add support for hyperlinks and bullet points in article bodies
 - 🚀 Minor revamping of home screen, about screen, and app header
 - 🚀 Update some static content on about screen